 Brothel prostitution and single operators were legalised in Queensland in 1999 with the Prostitution Act 1999.
 The Act was amended in 2010.Brothels are licensed by the Prostitution Licensing Authority (PLA).
 Street prostitution, unlicensed brothels, massage parlour prostitution and outcalls from licensed brothels remain illegal.

 Brothels are illegal in South Australia as is soliciting in public places, receiving money from the prostitution of another person and procuring.
 There have been several attempts recently to decriminalise prostitution, the latest in July 2015 when the Statutes Amendment (Decriminalisation of Sex Work) Bill 2015 was introduced into the Upper House.
 Two speeches, one by the member introducing the bill, and the other, by a member opposing it, can be found here.
 There is a useful summary of the various legislative attempts to decriminalise over the years in the first speech.

 Prostitution in this state comes under the Prostitution Act 2000.
 While prostitution itself is legal, many activities associated with it, such as brothels, soliciting in a public place and pimping, are illegal.
-The Prostitution Bill 2011 was introduced to regulate the industry and allow brothels in non residential area.
-Following a period of consultation it was presented, with changes, in parliament in Nov 2011.
-It failed to gain majortity support.
+The Prostitution Bill 2011 was introduced to regulate the industry and allow brothels in non-residential area.
+Following a period of consultation, it was presented, with changes, in parliament in Nov 2011.
+It failed to gain majority support.